bfpi/klarschiff-backend/README.md

 # Klarschiff – Back-end

-## What is it?
+## Background

 Basically, **Klarschiff** is a web portal for public participation.
 It is hoped to be a helpful application mainly for municipalities and other (public) administrative institutions to improve communication with their members (i.e. citizens, people).
-The application consists of two parts fundamentally linked together: the back-end (as described here) and the front-end.
+The application consists of two parts fundamentally linked together: the back-end (as provided and described here) and the front-end.

 The back-end of **Klarschiff** is a web application which can be used by municipalities and other (public) administrative institutions to manage all incoming events reported via the corresponding front-end.